Most Popular Angular Component Libraries

-Angular is an open-source framework managed by Google (Google’s Angular team).
-It is a complete framework that includes all the necessary technologies and best practices.
-As with React and Vue, Angular supports the usage of modules, dividing your UI into distinct and reusable components.
-If you are looking for a reliable partner for your Angular projects, consider collaborating with an experienced Angular Development Company.
+Angular is an open-source framework maintained by Google (the Google Angular team).
+It is a complete framework that includes the necessary components and recommended best practices.
+As with React and Vue, Angular supports modules, letting you divide your UI into distinct and reusable components.

 1. What is a Component Library?

-2. Best Angular Component Libraries:
+2. Best Angular Component Libraries

 2.1 Angular Material